micheee/micheee.github.com/source/_posts/2012-02-13-basex-xml-prague.markdown

 But visitors of either the conference or our workshop are in particular invited to read on as well.

 **Please note:** I’ll soon update this post with the slides we have shown. :-)

+**Please note:** February 15: Rositsa’s slides on XQuery modules have been added.
 <!-- more -->

 BaseX Preconference Day  ★ XML Prague 2012